opl-/winter-arg-tester-server/README.md

 Winter ARG tester: the back-end
 ---

 This is the back-end used by [the Winter ARG tester](https://github.com/opl-/winter-arg-tester).
 You will need [Node.js](https://nodejs.org/) and npm (which comes in a bundle with Node.js) in order to run this.
+The back-end was written to be used with [ngrok](https://ngrok.com), but it is possible to use it without it.
+Please read the note at the end of the "Set up" section.

 Set up
 ---